 Pursuant to the operating agreement of the operating company, each vested Class B unit is exchangeable for a share of the Company's Class A common stock, subject to certain exchange timing and volume limitations.
 On May 12, 2016, certain of the operating company's members exchanged an aggregate of 1,369,811 Class B units for an equivalent number of shares of Class A common stock.
-This acquisition of additional operating company membership was treated as a reorganization of entities under common control as required by the Business Combinations Topic of the FASB ASC.
-No Class B units were exchanged during the three and six months ended June 30, 2015.
+On July 27, 2015, certain of the operating company's members exchanged an aggregate of 2,772,171 Class B units for an equivalent number of shares of Company Class A common stock.
+These acquisition of additional operating company membership was treated as a reorganization of entities under common control as required by the Business Combinations Topic of the FASB ASC.